Top cordless phone brands

 Although some of BT’s cordless phones are on the pricier end of the spectrum, such as the feature-packed Halo phone, there are also plenty of bargains to be found, too.
 Our testing has found cheap BT landline phones that beat models costing twice the price.
 Budget or premium, only a handful of BT phones on test earned our coveted Best Buy status and you can find out which ones are recommended by taking a look at our cordless phone reviews.

 In the table below, we've rounded up some of the key facts about the brand to help you decide whether a BT cordless phone would be right for you.
 Only logged-in Which? members can view our exclusive ratings and verdicts in the table.
-If you’re not yet a member, sign up for a £1 trial to get instant access.
+If you’re not yet a member, join Which? to get instant access.

 |BT cordless phones overview table|

 |Number tested in the past three years|

 |Table notes||Average test score based on results of models tested that are still available in shops.
 Brand reliability rating and customer score are based on a June 2017 2,895 of Which? members who own cordless phones.
 The customer score is based on whether members would recommend the brand to a friend, and reliability is based on members’ experience of that brand.
 Table last updated August 2018.|

 Just want to find your perfect phone?
 Browse our cordless phone reviews.

 How much do BT cordless phones cost?

 BT’s cordless phones vary wildly in price.
 The cheapest single handset comes in at around £16, while the most expensive is £77 for a single handset pack.
 In general BT phones are pretty reasonable, and many offer pretty good value for money – especially when compared with other cordless phone brands.